DIY Drain Cleaning: When to Call a Professional

 Foul Odors

-The accumulation of organic matter could result in unpleasant smells emanating into your plumbing.
-If you smell something funky coming from your kitchen sink or shower, it’s that it’s time to wash.
+The accumulation of organic matter could cause unpleasant odors to emanate into your plumbing.
+If you’re smelling something strange coming from your sink and shower area, then it’s likely time for cleaning.

 Boiling Water